RichRast/Ge3Net/README.md

 # Third Party Code
-Here we reference publicly available third party code implementations that are used/modified in our code base

-Attention implementation available at <github link> based on the paper <pdf paper link>
+Here we reference publicly available third party code implementations that are used/modified in our code base BOCD implementation available at <github link> based on the paper <pdf paper link>
-BOCD implementation available at <github link> based on the paper <pdf paper link>